dotnet/docs-maui/docs/user-interface/controls/listview.md

 In addition, <xref:Microsoft.Maui.Controls.ListView> defines the following properties that aren't backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects:

 - `GroupDisplayBinding`, of type `BindingBase`, the binding to use for displaying the group header.
+This property is mutually exclusive with the `GroupHeaderTemplate` property.
+Therefore, setting this property will set `GroupHeaderTemplate` to `null`.
 - `GroupShortNameBinding`, of type `BindingBase`, the binding for the name to display in grouped jump lists.
 - `CachingStrategy`, of type `ListViewCachingStrategy`, defines the cell reuse strategy of the <xref:Microsoft.Maui.Controls.ListView>.
 This is a read-only property.